pravn/blog/_posts/2024-12-08-dirichlet_marginals.md

 title: Dirichlet Marginals
 katex: True
 ---
-In this post, I show that the marginal of a Dirichlet distribution is also a Dirichlet distribution.
-Dirichlet distributions are conjugate priors for the multinomial distribution, and arise commonly in Bayesian modeling.
+Dirichlet distributions are conjugate priors for the multinomial distribution, and arise commonly in Bayesian modeling.In this post, I show that the marginal subvectors of a Dirichlet distribution also form Dirichlet distributions.
+More specifically, we can aggregate parameters from subvectors when we marginalize over them.

 ## Dirichlet as a conjugate prior of the multinomial distribution
 The multinomial or categorical distribution can be written as follows: